 multiplied by the fraction of problems solved.

 Efficiency is computed for both CPU time and wall clock time, to measure

-how efficiently the systems use one core and how efficiently systems
+how efficiently the systems use one core and multiple cores respectively.

 competition divisions are tested over the entire TPTP.